razor-network/oracle-node/README.md

 #### Configuration

-Clone repo and setup monitoring and alerting using Prometheus/Grafana
+Clone the repo and setup monitoring and alerting using Prometheus/Grafana

 ```
 git clone https://github.com/razor-network/monitoring.git
 cd monitoring
 ```

-- If your staker is running via binary, then
+- If your staker runs via binary, then

     1. In `./configs/prometheus.yml`, replace `"razor-go:2112"` with `"<private/public address of host>:2112"`

-- For alerting you can add webhook in `./configs/alertmanager.yml`, replace `http://127.0.0.1:5001/` with your webhook URL.
-This will send you an alert in every 5min if metrics stops.
+- For alerting, you can add a webhook in `./configs/alertmanager.yml`.
+Replace `http://127.0.0.1:5001/` with your webhook URL.
+This will send an alert every 5 minutes if the metrics stop.

 - If you are running multiple stakers and want to monitor via single grafana dashboard